The Resolution of Keller's Conjecture: Preliminaries

 An \emph{assignment} is a function from a set of variables to the truth values 1~(\emph{true}) and 0~(\emph{false}).
 A literal $l$ is \emph{satisfied} by an assignment $\alpha$ if $l$ is positive and \mbox{$\alpha(\mathit{var}(l)) = 1$} or if it is negative and $\alpha(\mathit{var}(l)) = 0$.
 A literal is \emph{falsified} by an assignment if its complement is satisfied by the assignment.
 A clause is satisfied by an assignment $\alpha$ if it contains a literal that is satisfied by~$\alpha$.
 A formula is satisfied by an assignment $\alpha$ if all its clauses are satisfied by $\alpha$.
 A formula is \emph{satisfiable} if there exists an assignment that satisfies it and \emph{unsatisfiable} otherwise.

-\paragraph{Clausal Proofs} Our proof that Keller's Conjecture is true for dimension 7 is predominantly a clausal proof, including a large part of the symmetry breaking.
+\paragraph{Clausal Proofs.} Our proof that Keller's conjecture is true for dimension 7 is predominantly a clausal proof, including a large part of the symmetry breaking.
 Informally, a clausal proof system allows us to show the unsatisfiability of a CNF formula by continuously deriving more and more clauses until we obtain the empty clause.
 Thereby, the addition of a derived clause to the formula and all previously derived clauses must preserve satisfiability.
 As the empty clause is trivially unsatisfiable, a clausal proof shows the unsatisfiability of the original formula.
 Moreover, it must be checkable in polynomial time that each derivation step does preserve satisfiability.
 This requirement ensures that the correctness of proofs can be efficiently verified.
 In practice, this is achieved by allowing only the derivation of specific clauses that fulfill some efficiently checkable criterion.

 Formally, clausal proof systems are based on the notion of \emph{clause redundancy}.
-A clause $C$ is \emph{redundant} with respect to a formula $F$ if $F$ and $F \land C$ are equisatisfiable (i.e., they are either both satisfiable or both unsatisfiable).
+A clause $C$ is \emph{redundant} with respect to a formula $F$ if adding $C$ to $F$ preserves satisfiability.
 Given a formula $F = C_1 \land \dots \land C_m$, a \emph{clausal proof} of $F$ is a sequence $(C_{m+1},\omega_{m+1}), \dots, (C_n, \omega_n)$ of pairs where each $C_i$ is a clause, each $\omega_i$ (called the \emph{witness}) is a string, and $C_n$ is the empty clause~\cite{heule17_shortproofs}.
 Such a sequence gives rise to formulas $F_m, F_{m+1}, \dots, F_n$, where $F_i = C_1 \land \dots \land C_i$.
 A clausal proof is \emph{correct} if every clause $C_i$ ($i > m$) is redundant with respect to $F_{i-1}$, and if this redundancy can be checked in polynomial time (with respect to the size of the proof) using the witness $\omega_i$.